ngwenbin/react-candlelight/README.md

 ## Shuffle algorithmn

 - A songId will be randomly selected from a fixed songId list.
 However, this algorithmn is poor and may need further optimization and work.
+An attempt to make each loop unique is by offering a previous song argument, and exclude that songId from the random selection.
+May need to explore a more robust algorithmn such as Fischer Yates.

 ## Architecture design